Pandey-TheAnalyst/Power-BI-HR-Analytics-Project/README.md

 # Power-BI-HR-Analytics-Project
-Analysis of the reasons for leaving the company
+Over view of the reasons for leaving the company